Custom Record for Custom Content Type

 This information refers to SuiteCommerce or the 2019.2 release of SuiteCommerce Advanced or later.

-By using parent-child record associations you can create more complex data sets in your custom content types.
-For example, you create a Custom Record Type named blog.
-Next, you create a new CMS Page Type named blog.
-Finally, you use the Custom Record Type dropdown menu to select which record type you want to associate to your page type.
+With parent-child record associations, you can build more complex data sets in your custom content types.
+For example, you create a Custom Record Type named blog, then create a new CMS Page Type named blog, and, finally, you use the Custom Record Type dropdown menu to select which record type to link to your page type.

 You must use SuiteScript or NetSuite to add, edit, or delete the custom records.
-Site Management Tools manages only the page types you have associated to the custom record and lets you manage the fields created in your custom record.
-When you create a new page in Site Management Tools, the pop out menu renders your custom fields when you click Landing Page and you can manage the content in your fields there.
+Site Management Tools only manages the page types linked to your custom record and lets you manage the fields you created in your custom record.
+After you create a new page in Site Management Tools, the pop-out menu displays your custom fields when you click Landing Page, and you can manage your content there.

 Related Topics